Creative Practice: Producing and Curating (P4039)

 15 credits, Level 4

-You will undertake weekly exercises employing different strategies for producing work using a variety of methods and exploring a range of curated outputs (in line with seminar themes above), recording and reflecting on them weekly in the log.
+You will undertake weekly exercises, employing different strategies for producing work with a variety of methods.
+You’ll explore a range of curated outputs, recording and reflecting on them weekly in the log.

 100%: Coursework (Portfolio)